loqoman/labRS-232/src/OSMO_2020/pyLabManager/README.md

 ## Introduction

 labManager is an independent, open-source scalabale lab managment software, built around RS-232 communication with industry-standard equipment.
-Development is currently in progress for Just Biotherapudic to be used for automation.
+Development is currently in progress for Just Biotherapudic to be used for lab automation.

 ### Unknowns / Further Research

 * *Operator ID* - Lab insturments post a value labeled 'Operator ID' when communicating a result or recalling result.
 There is a potential this field can be used to further improve automation.
-* *Two-Way Communication* - Unfortunatly, all communication between insturments is currently one way.
+* *Two-Way Communication* - Unfortunatly, all communication between the OSMO 2020 is currently one way.
 A user initilizes the sample, then software handles the reception of the data.
 In multiple intrument manuals, there is mention of two-way communication, however this functionality has not been tested.
+* *Threading Data Flow* - As the niche of this software beccomes further enumerated, the potential need for threading arises, and could potentially be explored as another avenue.
+It is unclear weather or not threading is nessissary at this time.
 * ~~*Enumerating OSMO Communcation Cases* - Not all possible messages have been recorded and identified for the OSMO 2020.
 Thus, there are many holes in `OSMO2020Manager.py`, corresponding to the unknowns.~~
     * ~~Power on~~
     * ~~Save configuration~~